-A key component to marketing and strategic planning is conducting a SWOT analysis.
-SWOT is the acronym for analyzing Strengths, Weaknesses, Opportunities, and Threats, and is an effective tool for developing an overall marketing strategy, or for planning individual campaigns.
+A key component of marketing and strategic planning is conducting a SWOT analysis.
+SWOT is the acronym for analyzing Strengths, Weaknesses, Opportunities, and Threats, and is an effective tool for developing an overall marketing strategy or planning individual campaigns.

-The SWOT analysis looks both inward (strengths and weaknesses) and outward (opportunities and threats) to develop strategy and make the best use of resources when dealing with internal and external factors.
-Strengths and weaknesses are elements the organization has control over, while opportunities and threats are elements the organization does not have control over, but would be wise to anticipate.
+The SWOT analysis looks inward (strengths and weaknesses) and outward (opportunities and threats) to develop strategies and make the best use of resources when dealing with internal and external factors.
+Strengths and weaknesses are elements the organization has control over, while opportunities and threats are elements the organization does not have power over but would be wise to anticipate.

-• Strengths: What is going or went well?
+- Strengths: What factors are going or went well?
 What gives us an advantage in the marketplace or over our competitors?
 What do our current resources excel at?
-Was the return on investment a gain?
+Is the return on investment worth it?

-• Weaknesses: What did not go well?
+- Weaknesses: What factors did not go well?
 What gives us a disadvantage in the marketplace or among our competitors?
-What are weaknesses among our current resources?
-Was the return on investment a loss?
+What are the weaknesses of our current resources?
+Is the return on investment less than optimal?

-• Opportunities: What is going on outside of the organization that we can capitalize on?
+- Opportunities: What is going on outside the organization to capitalize on?

-• Threats: What are things going on outside of the organization that can negatively impact our business?
+- Threats: What are things going on outside the organization that can negatively impact our business?

-Imagine you are building a marketing campaign for a local, independent bakery/coffee shop, with the goal of increasing breakfast traffic, and competing against nearby national chain restaurants.
+Imagine you are building a marketing campaign for a local, independent bakery/coffee shop, intending to increase breakfast traffic and compete against nearby national chain restaurants.
 Here is a basic SWOT analysis template that can help with marketing goals or other needs:

-• Strengths: Talented bakers with innovative creations using local ingredients; location within walking distance of several large office buildings; long history in community.
+- Strengths: Talented bakers with innovative creations using local ingredients; location within walking distance of several large office buildings; long history in the community.

-• Opportunities: Fall and holidays coming soon; popularity of locally-sourced and sustainable ingredients.
+- Opportunities: Fall and holidays are coming soon; locally sourced and sustainable ingredients are favored.

 Combine the results of the SWOT analysis to create strategies for your campaigns.

-• Threats/Weaknesses: Identify measures to improve weaknesses and thereby avoid threats.Example: Participate in and maintain visibility within the community via local fairs and festivals, farmers’ markets, and volunteer opportunities.
-These opportunities can be low-cost yet create a strong local following, thereby averting the threat created by national chains.
-Combines weaknesses (small advertising budget) and threats (loosing market share to local chains).
+- Threats/Weaknesses: Identify measures to improve weaknesses and avoid threats.Example: Participate in and maintain visibility within the community via local fairs and festivals, farmers’ markets, and volunteer opportunities.
+These opportunities can be low-cost yet create a solid local following, averting the threat created by national chains.
+Combines weaknesses (small advertising budget) and threats (losing market share to local chains).

 Sometimes developing a marketing campaign can feel like a shot in the dark.
-Or we develop campaigns based upon what is popular or the new buzzword.
-Using a SWOT analysis to develop marketing strategy assists in making educated decisions based on several factors like upcoming challenges and relevant internal and external factors, then developing more targeted campaigns.
+Or we create campaigns based upon what is popular or the new buzzword.
+Using a SWOT analysis to develop a marketing strategy assists in making educated decisions based on several factors like upcoming challenges and relevant internal and external factors, then developing more targeted campaigns.
 The SWOT analysis process gives you smart insights and a strategic view of market conditions, new technologies, objectives, and even insights into the competition.

 Posts by Tag